vovapasko/dmc-front/techdoc.md

 	> do prevent waiting for closed requests

 ### Mocks
 Mock data for testing services, components.
-Export mock data generated by the backend server.
-Mock files contain exactly a copy of returned data from API.
+Export mock data generated by backend server.
+Mock files contain exactly copy of returned data from api.

 ### Models
 Contain **instances**, **payloads**, **responses** folders.
 This folders include interfaces.
 For example instances can be like that: